 A: Only the first report of a given issue that we were previously unaware of is eligible.
 In the event of a duplicate submission, the earliest filed bug report in the bug tracker is considered the first report.

-Q: What about bugs that are only present in other popular, non-Nexus devices?
+Q: What about bugs that are only present in other popular, non-Pixel devices?

-Q: What about bugs in custom ROMs for eligible Nexus devices?
+Q: What about bugs in custom ROMs for eligible Pixel devices?

 A: No, bugs in custom ROMS are not covered.